Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Introduction

-where $P(C_k)$ is determined by $C_k$ and $P$.
-Essential information about $K$ (e.g., its local equivalence class or torsion order) is contained in a single summand of $\CFK_\cR(S^3,K)$, and consequently, the analogous statement is often the case for $P(K)$ as well.
+where $P(C_k)$ is determined by $C_k$ and $P$\footnote{It is actually not obvious that splittings of $\CFDh(S^3\smallsetminus P(K))$ determine splittings of $\CFK_\cR(S^3,P(K))$.
+This follows from \Cref{lem:summand-extendable}.
+See \Cref{sec:basepoints and extensions,sec: doubling} for a more detailed discussion.}.
+Essential information about $K$ (e.g., its local equivalence class or torsion order) is often contained in a single summand of $\CFK_\cR(S^3,K)$, and consequently, the analogous statement is often true for $P(K)$ as well.
 Leveraging this fact can greatly simplify the complexity of computations needed to extract information about $P(K)$.

 A priori, it is unclear whether this strategy can used to understand the $\iota_K$ action on the Floer complex of satellite knots.
 Given an $\iota_K$ equivariant direct sum decomposition of $\CFK_\cR(S^3,K)$, it is not guaranteed that the induced splitting of $\CFK_\cR(S^3,P(K))$ will be $\iota_{P(K)}$-equivariant.
 Our first result states that, up to homotopy, we can take this to be the case.